mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 .. todo:: Routes Screen

-Accessed from any of the main screens by the menu :menuselection:`Menu --> Routes` or by swiping left from the Throttle Screen if enabled in the Left with the ``Swipe through Routes?`` preference: :menuselection:`Menu --> Preferences --> Left/Right Swipe Preferences --> Swipe through Routes`
+Accessed from any of the `Main Screens`_ by the menu :menuselection:`Menu --> Routes` or by swiping left from the Throttle Screen if enabled in the Left with the ``Swipe through Routes?`` preference: :menuselection:`Menu --> Preferences --> Left/Right Swipe Preferences --> Swipe through Routes`

 This screen allows you to display all Routes that have been defined in your |SERVER|.